Attingal Outbreak

-Attingal Outbreak (Attingal Revolt; April–October 1721) refers to the massacre of 140 East India Company soldiers by native Indians and the following siege of Fort Anjengo.
-The Attingal Outbreak is often regarded as the first organized revolt against British authority in Malabar, Cochin, Travancore, and India itself.
+Attingal Outbreak (Attingal Revolt; April–October 1721) refers to the massacre of 150 East India Company soldiers by native Indians and the following siege of Fort Anjengo.
+It is often regarded as the first organized revolt against British authority in Malabar, Cochin, Travancore, and India itself.
 The main reason behind the resentment was large-scale corruption and the manipulation of black pepper prices by the company.